Error: Cannot set attribute password to a service user. Check the import data.

 How to Address Issue

 To address this issue with JAVA service user export, we need to validate the export file for the entries.
-Normally syntax for export for normal user will be as follows.
+Normally syntax for export for normal users will be as follows.

 [User]